thegetty/intrometadata/source/glossary.html.md

 algorithm

 A formula or procedure for solving a problem or carrying out a task.
-An algorithm is a set of steps in a very specific order, such as a mathematical formula or the instructions in a computer program. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">computer program</span>.
+An algorithm is a set of steps in a very specific order, such as a mathematical formula or the instructions in a computer program.
+See also <span class="Helv-Lt-Std-Bold-Cond">computer program</span>.

 Anglo-American Cataloguing Rules (AACR)